 Previously, we have discussed what is Cross-Site Scripting (XSS) and how an attacker can use an XSS vulnerability to their advantage.
-In this article, we will be covering tips for how to defend against this type of attack.
+In this article, we will be covering tips for how to prevent an XSS attack.

 Sanitize user inputs

 Any user input accepted by your web application should not be trusted by default and subject to rigorous checks before being used by the application.
 These checks should be performed server-side, and include checks such as filtering user input and encoding user output.
 All parts of a request can be manipulated, which is sometimes overlooked.
 Examples of this include user agents, content types, cookies and more.
 All of these should be considered untrusted as an attacker can use them as a means of exploitation.

 Client-side validation isn’t enough to prevent an XSS attack

 It isn’t uncommon for client-side validation to be implemented as a sole line of defence.
 However, client-side validation can be bypassed trivially by attackers and is not enough to protect web applications and their users.
 Tools such as Burp Suite and OWASPs ZAP exist to allow an attacker to intercept traffic before being sent to a server, approving modification of the entire request.
 This means any validation that was present in the browser no longer applies, and data can be input outside of the constraints that developers may have anticipated.

 Although client-side validation can be bypassed, it is worth implementing as part of a multi-layered security strategy on the application.

 User input filtering